Introduction to Measuring Employee Engagement

-When you’re putting together communications plans with activation and results as a focus, you present yourself as a strategic partner within your organization versus just being the writer, the editor, the email sender.
+When you’re putting together communications plans with activation and results as a focus, you present yourself as a strategic partner within your company versus just being the writer, the editor, and the email sender.

-You become the strategic communicator within the organization that knows how, when, and why to deliver messages a certain way in order to achieve business results.
+You become the strategic communicator within the business that knows how, when, and why to deliver messages in a certain way to achieve business results.
 And that’s a big shift for a lot of people within their organizations.